electricbookworks/electric-book/_docs/editing/notes.md

 Note that converting endnotes to footnotes only affects PDF output.
 Web, epub and app outputs will still use endnotes.

-> Technically, `footnotes.js` and `_print-notes.scss` convert endnotes completely from kramdown footnotes to [PrinceXML footnotes](https://www.princexml.com/doc-prince/#footnotes).
+> Technically, `footnotes.js` and `_pdf-notes.scss` convert endnotes completely from kramdown footnotes to [PrinceXML footnotes](https://www.princexml.com/doc-prince/#footnotes).
 They may look similar by default, but they are different elements and can be styled separately.
 {:.box}

 ## Sidenotes